levietlong99/LinkedList/README.md

 • Reserve traversing
   > In one-way linked list, reserve traversing is really difficult.
-  > In my case, double linkedlist in use.
-It's useful but waste memory more than simple linked list.
+  > In my case, doublely linkedlist in use.
+It's useful but waste memory more than singlely linked list.

 ❤ For more information, please contact to my email: vietlongle2000@gmail.com.
 ❤ Thank you for watch my project